oVirt/ovirt-site/source/api/scoped-macpoolmanager.html.md

 ### GUI

 *   pool are assigned to DataCenter in datacenter dialog.
-*   pools are managed from app config, where will be added new tab for pools.
-Here you can find out, in which places is shared pool used.
+*   pools are managed from app config, where was added new tab for pools.
+Here you can find out, in which places is pool used.

 Below is three screenshots.
 'New/edit MAC pool pane' is shared component used both in new tabs of datacenter dialog and systemconfig, which are remaining two screenshots.